hongl-fnst/dnf/README.md

         Note
           - []  Means the package has not been selected.
-          - [R] Means the package has been selected ,installed and will be used to created.
+          - [R] Means the package has been selected, installed and will be used to created.
 ```
 #### (12) manage archive
 &emsp;&emsp;You can choose the package that you want to get archive after enter "Create archive(rpm, src.rpm and spdx files)" in main interface.